semuconsulting/PyGPSClient/README.md

 ---
 ## <a name="glossary">Glossary of Terms</a>

-For a general overview of GNSS, DGPS and NTRIP technologies and terminology, refer to [GNSS Positioning - A Reviser](https://www.semuconsulting.com/gnsswiki/).
+For a general overview of GNSS, DGPS, RTK, NTRIP and SPARTN technologies and terminology, refer to [GNSS Positioning - A Reviser](https://www.semuconsulting.com/gnsswiki/).

 * ACC - accuracy of location in real units (hacc - horizontal, vacc - vertical).
 Note that location accuracy is not directly provided via the standard NMEA message set, but is available from UBX messages e.g. NAV-POSLLH, NAV-PVT and some proprietary NMEA messages e.g. UBX00.
 * BEI - [BeiDou Navigation Satellite System](https://en.wikipedia.org/wiki/BeiDou).